isaacchunn/events-restapi/README.md

 #  Events Management REST API
  An event management pilot project that allows basic creation of events, users and registering using JWT tokens and written in Go.

+ > [!WARNING]
+> The frontend application is still in development and its very difficult to run commands on this API without a clear UI, even with Postman.

 ## 📁 Folder Structure

 ```